MohammedOH/GenomeIndexing/README.md

 ## Overview

-The **GenomeIndexing** A Java tool for extracting indices and seeds from genome sequences using **Minimizer** and * *Genome-on-Diet** algorithms.
+The **GenomeIndexing** is a Java tool for extracting indices and seeds from genome sequences using **Minimizer** and **Genome-on-Diet** algorithms.
 This project apply the concepts explained in this [lecture](https://www.youtube.com/watch?v=1WlJrmrlQtc), which is part of the `Introduction to Bioinformatics` course taught at the Islamic University of Gaza (IUG).

 ## Input file structure